cutecatfann/discord-wordle-bot2/README.md

 The words come from the [english-words](https://github.com/dwyl/english-words) repository.
 I parsed the master text file locally to create different word lists.
 Thank you, DWYL!

 ### Word Lists
-There are about 460k words in the English language, they are pretty much all included here.
+There are about 460k words in the English language, they are all included here.

 However, since Discord has a 3 second API time out, I wanted to ensure that the lists of words were not overly large.
-Here are the counts of the included lists.

 Feel free to run the count function in `word_parser.py` for the numbers yourself.